This final summary post for the Yosemite National Park trip has two parts.

 Following this favorite image, captured from the north side of the Hetch Hetchy Reservoir, the first section is a list of links to all the individual posts for the hikes in this Yosemite series.

-The second portion contains notes and reminders for a subsequent adventure in Yosemite National Park.
-This experience may be helpful to anyone planning to make the trip.
+The second portion contains notes and reminders for a subsequent adventure in Yosemite National Park, California, USA.
+This experience may be helpful to anyone planning a similar adventure.

 NOTES: The strategy to reduce expense by staging into Yosemite National Park from towns outside the park was flawed.